 What's the difference between these smart keyboards and traditional autocorrect?
-Traditional autocorrect just looks at individual words against a dictionary, but grammar keyboards are looking at the whole sentence structure.
-They're checking if your verbs agree with your subjects, if you're using the right tense, and even if your tone is appropriate for what you're trying to say.
+Traditional autocorrect simply matches individual words against a dictionary, but modern grammar keyboards understand entire sentence structures.
+They check if your verbs agree with your subjects, if you're using the right tense, whether your punctuation is correct, and even if your tone matches your intended audience.

 Here's a quick breakdown of what happens behind the scenes: